Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 For now, considering the scope of this project, I envision this game to involve 34-5 different quests/challenges/tasks.
 Each task will involve some sort of communication between arduino and processing and I plan to make it very creative and engaging.

+Instead of "Escape Room", which is inherently spooky and scary, I want to make challenges that are joyful and fun.

 Here are some of the challenges that I have in mind as of now.

 Drawing Challenge:

+### Design
+Interms of design aspect, I plan to create a fairy-tale-like theme using a lot of pastel-tone colors.